Photonic heat transport through a Josephson junction in a resistive environment

 In the non-interacting case (i.e. $E_J=0$) the inelastic term vanishes and the heat current can again be written in the usual Landauer form with a transmission coefficient at $\omega_c \rightarrow 0$

 which exhibits a zero frequency dip and tends to $4\eta_L\eta_R/(\eta_L+\eta_R)^2$ at large frequencies, as illustrated in Fig. \ref{fig4}.

-The behavior of the effective transmission coefficient for finite $E_J$ is illustrated in Fig. \ref{fig4} for the same parameters as in Fig. \ref{fig3}(a).
+The behavior of the effective transmission coefficient for finite $E_J$ is illustrated in Fig. \ref{fig4}(a) for the same parameters as in Fig. \ref{fig3}(a).
 We observe that at finite $E_J$ the zero frequency dip is progressively suppressed.
 On the other hand, the inelastic term provides an additional contribution to the heat current \cite{SM}.
-Thus, in contrast to the parallel configuration, there is a slight increase of the heat current with $E_J$, which is confirmed by the integrated results in the inset of Fig. \ref{fig4}.
+Thus, in contrast to the parallel configuration, there is a slight increase of the heat current with $E_J$, which is confirmed by the integrated results in Fig. \ref{fig4}(b).
 As can be observed, this increase is more pronounced as the leads resistances approach $R_Q$.
 This behavior is in qualitative agreement with the experimental results in Ref.~\cite{subero_bolometric_2022}.
+On the other hand, the temperature dependence of $J/J_{\rm max}$ in the linear regime, illustrated in Fig.~\ref{fig4}(c), exhibits a crossover at $T^*$ as in the parallel case but with an opposite tendency with environmental resistance: it increases with increasing resistance (decreasing $\eta_{L,R}$) for $\hat{T} > T^*$ and the opposite for $\bar{T} < T^*$.
+At the critical resistance ($\eta_L=\eta_R=1/\pi$) the temperature variation of the heat conductance is minimal, which provides an alternative signature of the transition.
+Notice that the experimental results of Ref. \cite{subero_bolometric_2022} exhibit a drop at the lower temperatures consistent with an insulating behavior (see additional figure in the SM \cite{SM}).

 {\it Rectification properties.---} Another interesting property of a JJ in a resistive environment is its possible behavior as a heat rectifier.
 The JJ anharmonicity has been used to define thermal diodes based on weakly coupled qubits~\cite{segal_spin_2005}, see also Ref.~\cite{ojanen_mesoscopic_2008}.
 Though heat rectifiers using JJs have been measured in the absence of environmental effects (but additionally coupled to a phonon bath) \cite{martinez-perez2013} or in superconducting qubits~\cite{senior_heat_2020,upadhyay_microwave_2024} (see also Ref.~\cite{liliana_review} for a review), their rectifying properties in the insulating side of the SB transition have not been considered.
 For simplicity we consider here only the parallel configuration with an asymmetry provided by $R_L \neq R_R$.
 We can then define a ``forward" ($J^+$) and a ``reverse" ($J^-$) heat current given by